 Southern Cross Partners sets the rate of interest that will apply to each loan at the time that the loan advance is first made.

-When the investment is made available to you, it is offered at this interest rate (the loan rate), less a small margin that is retained by us.
+When the investment is made available to you, it is offered at this interest rate (the loan rate) p.a., less a small margin that is retained by us.
 Both interest rates are disclosed to you.
 The interest rate that is offered with each investment, is all yours.
 There are no deductions from this, except tax (see below).

 There are various loan interest payment options available to our borrowers (depending on their situations), and these are also mirrored on the investment offerings.
 These are: